harbaum/MiSTeryNano/TANG_MEGA_138K.md

 MiSTeryNano can be used in the [Tang Mega 138K](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html).

-The Tang Mega 138K is a big and expensive board.
-Unlike the Tang Nano 20K which is actually slightly inferior to the original MiST, the Tang Mega 138K is even slightly more powerful than the MiST's successor MiSTer.
+The Tang Mega 138K is bigger than the other bords supported my MiSTeryNano.
+Unlike the Tang Nano 20K which is actually slightly inferior to the original [MiST](https://github.com/mist-devel/mist-board/wiki), the Tang Mega 138K is even slightly more powerful than the MiST's successor [MiSTer](https://mister-devel.github.io/MkDocs_MiSTer/).
 So while the MiSTeryNano core does run on the Tang Mega 138K it only utilizes its FPGA to 14%.

 Besides the significantly bigger FPGA over the Tang Nano 20K and also the Tang Primer 25K, the Tang Mega 138K adds several more features of